polywrap/documentation/src/docs/quick-start/kotlin.md

 console.log(result);
 ```

-Running the application using `node index.js`, you should now see two lines appear in your console:
+Running the application using `node index.js`, you should now see the following appear in your console:

 ```
-Hello Polywrap!
+{
-{ ok: true, value: true }
+  ok: true,
+  value: 'ba5a5d5fb7674f5975f0ecd0cd9a2f4bcadc9c04f5ac2ab3a887d8f10355fc38'
+}
 ```

-The first line is printed by the Logger Wrap, while the second line shows the structure of the `InvokeResult` object.
+Here we can see the structure of the `InvokeResult` object.
+It's `ok` field denotes whether the Wrap's invocation was successful, and the `value` is the return value of the invocation.

 #### What's going on here?

-Using the Polywrap Client, we are invoking the `log` method of a Wrap found under the [WRAP URI](/concepts/uris) `wrapscan.io/polywrap/logger@1.0` called the Logger Wrap.
+Using the Polywrap Client, we are invoking the `sha3_256` method of a Wrap found under the [WRAP URI](/concepts/uris) `wrapscan.io/polywrap/sha3@1.0` called the SHA3 Wrap.

 Under the hood, through a process we call URI Resolution, the Polywrap Client knows how to fetch and execute the Wrap from decentralized storage.